 Ford’s big EV announcement, made in January 2018, is that it intends to be selling 40 electrified models by 2025.
 The problems that make that less exciting than it sounds are that some of those models are just for China, and that “electrified” includes conventional, out-of-date, non-plug-in hybrids.

 Of the 40, only 16 will actually be electric models.
 One of those models will be an all-electric SUV, but as with other models, there isn’t info on price, range or targeted production capacity.

 Ford’s investment in electrified models is supposed to reach $11 billion by 2022, which is a notable increase from the $4.5 billion by 2020 that it pledged in 2015.
 It’s on par with some of the companies with the biggest public announcements about EV investments, but it’s still far lower than the $40 billion that Volkswagen plans to invest by 2025 – unless Ford will put in another $29 billion from 2022 to 2025.

 Sooner, rather than later, we might all be driving electric cars, but for that to happen a lot has to change on the automotive market.
 Until EVs become the bread and butter of the industry, we will have to settle for fossil-fuel cars.

 But, worry not.
-Bring your automotive pet to our repair shops in Hamilton and Stoney Creek for a checkup and we will take care of it as our own.
+Bring your automotive pet to our repair shops in Hamilton for a checkup and we will take care of it as our own.
 Come down today!